 9. Investments from 2020 to 2025: Mental Health in Focus

 In recent years, mental health awareness has grown fast.
 From 2020 to 2025, more companies, schools, and governments invested in well-being programs.
 Apps for meditation, therapy, and stress tracking became common.
+In the UK, the NHS invested millions in mental health apps and helplines after the pandemic, making therapy more accessible than ever before.

 This shows a cultural shift: a healthy mind is no longer seen as a luxury.
 It’s recognized as essential for productivity, relationships, and health.